mmagnus/geekbook/docs/source/quickref.rst

      \ii - copy an image file from Desktop to Geekbook and insert a link in a Markdown file
      \ip - copy a clipboard an image file and insert a link in a Markdown file
      \id - copy an image file from Dropbox to Geekbook and insert a link in a Markdown file

+     [yt:<youtube video id] - this will insert the HTML code for YouTube video in the output html page [yti:<youtube video id] - this will insert the HTML code for YouTube video in the markdown note !